 Students pursuing Early Childhood Studies (ECS) as either a minor or a concentration must complete the necessary paperwork in the Student Success Center so that ECS appears on their MaineStreet Academic Plan.

 Early Childhood Studies Minor

-In addition to the requirements listed in the BA, the following requirements apply to the Early Childhood Studies Minor.
+In addition to the requirements listed in the BA (see BA page), the following requirements apply to the Early Childhood Studies Minor.